smb-h/web-search-and-data-recovery-uni/README.md

 # WSDR
-Web Search and Data Recovery Project
+Web Search and Data Recovery Uni Project

 Tokenize and create positional index table from data.
 This platform works with AND, OR, " " operators.